For those who look to the night skies for guidance on their adventure, we come to the Circle of Stars Druid.

 For those Druids who are taking on a healing role, the Chalice Starry Form lets you spread the healing around even more.

 While in this Starry Form, casting a spell that restores hit points to a creature lets you throw some extra healing to either yourself or another nearby creature.
-The chosen creature must be within 30 feet of you and regains 1d8 + your wisdom modifier hit points.
+The chosen creature must be within 30 feet of you and regains 1d8 + your Wisdom modifier hit points.

 If a battle is starting to look bad, being able to heal multiple targets per round can quickly turn the tables in your party’s favor!

 Last but not least is the Dragon constellation.
+This gives some extra utility and helps you out as a spellcaster.

-The Dragon Starry Form has some exceptional use both in and out of combat.
+In fact, the Dragon Starry Form has some exceptional use both in and out of combat.

 Out of combat, using a skill check that relies on Intelligence or Wisdom while in this form allows you to treat a roll of 9 or lower as a 10.
 Whether you are attempting to recall some ancient lore or navigate the wilderness, the Dragon constellation has your back!